 Acquiring a passport by investment is not an option in Italy.
 However, a person can gain residency in Italy through an investment immigration program like the Italy Golden Visa.
 This residency by investment program provides a renewable residency permit, which investors can renew until they’re eligible for permanent residence.

-After ten years of residency (the last five as a permanent resident), holders can apply for to become Italian citizens.
+After ten years of residency (the last five as a permanent resident), holders can apply to become Italian citizens.
 Once citizenship is obtained, they’ll be eligible to apply for an Italian passport.

 Does Italy allow dual citizenship?